USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 When **Least Cost Curve** is selected from the `Type of Analysis` pull-down menu on the **Summary** tab three constraints settings are available in the `Least Cost Curve` section of the **Constraints** tab: `Domain-wide Percent Reduction Increment (%)`: increment for subsequent least cost runs to iterate on until the end percent reduction is reached.  `Domain-wide Percent Reduction Start (%)`: target emissions reduction for the first least cost run; and `Domain-wide Percent Reduction End (%)`: final emissions reduction target of the emissions reductions for the incremental least cost runs.

 The Least Cost Curve strategy uses all three constraints in an iterative control run.
 First it will run the least cost strategy with the percent reduction specified as the value of **Domain-wide Percent Reduction Start (%)**.
 It will then add the **Domain-wide Percent Reduction Increment (%)** to the starting percent value and will run the least cost strategy at that value (i.e., starting value + increment).
-It will continue running strategies for each increment until it reaches the value of **Domain-wide Percent Reduction End**.
-Note that it may not be possible to achieve some of the selected percent reductions, in which case CoST will generate the same result for that increment as the Maximum Emissions Reduction would generate.
+It will continue running strategies for each increment until it reaches the value of **Domain-wide Percent Reduction End (%)**.
+Note that it may not be possible to achieve some of the selected percent reductions, in which case CoST will generate the same result for that increment as the Maximum Emissions Reduction control strategy run would generate.

 ### Multi-Pollutant Maximum Emissions Reduction Algorithm Constraints

 The Multi-Pollutant Maximum Emissions Reduction control strategy type presents a different **Constraints** Tab than the other control strategy types.
-Since this strategy type is running goals on numerous target pollutants (e.g. PM<sub>2.5</sub>, NO<sub>x</sub>, SO<sub>2</sub>), the constraints presented in Table {@tbl:constraints_common_to_multiple_control_strategy_types_table} are combined with an inventory filtering capability (see the [Section on the Inputs to the Inventory Tab](#inputs_on_the_inventories_tab_section)) to allow for pollutant-specific constraints.
+Since this strategy type is running goals on numerous target pollutants (e.g. PM<sub>2.5</sub>-PRI, NO<sub>x</sub>, SO<sub>2</sub>), the constraints presented in Table {@tbl:constraints_common_to_multiple_control_strategy_types_table} are combined with an inventory filtering capability (see the [Section on the Inputs to the Inventory Tab](#inputs_on_the_inventories_tab_section)) to allow for pollutant-specific constraints.
 The Multi-Pollutant control strategy **Constraints** tab interface is shown in Figure {@fig:constraints_tab_for_multi_pollutant_maximum_emission_reduction_strategy}.

 <a id=constraints_tab_for_multi_pollutant_maximum_emission_reduction_strategy></a>

 ![Constraints Tab (for Multi-Pollutant Maximum Emission Reduction strategy type) of Edit Control Strategy Window](images/Constraints_Tab_for_Multi_Pollutant_Maximum_Emission_Reduction_Strategy.png){#fig:constraints_tab_for_multi_pollutant_maximum_emission_reduction_strategy}

-The first step in configuring a Multi-Pollutant Maximum Emissions Reduction strategy is to select the target pollutants from the `Target Pollutant` list on the **Summary** tab.
+The first step in configuring a Multi-Pollutant Maximum Emissions Reduction control strategy is to select the target pollutants from the `Target Pollutant` list on the **Summary** tab.
 The pollutants selected from this list will appear in the table on the **Constraints** tab.
 Note that the order the pollutants are added to the `Target Pollutant` list is important because it sets the order by which controls are applied in the multi-pollutant strategy.

 To set the constraints and filters for each pollutant, click the checkbox in the **Select** column next to a pollutant on the **Constraints** tab and click `Edit`.
 The **Edit Control Strategy Target Pollutant** window will appear for setting the constraints and filters to use as the control strategy for the selected pollutant.
 Figure {@fig:edit_target_pollutant_dialog_of_edit_control_strategy_window} shows an example **Edit Control Strategy Target Pollutant** window.
 The fields in the Edit Control Strategy Window include: